How to Scrape Dynamic Web Content With Puppeteer and Incogniton

 const testIncognitonProfile = async () => {

-All things being equal, the ipheyTest() function should return 'Trustworthy'.
-Other possible results are 'Suspicious' or 'Not reliable'.
+All things being equal, the ipheyTest() function should return 'Trustworthy', indicating that your fingerprint appears clean and is not raising red flags typically associated with automation or spoofing.
+Other possible results are "Suspicious" or "Not reliable".

 Scrape a Dynamically Loaded Page

-To demonstrate scraping client-side rendered data, we'll use the JS-generated content page from the Quotes to Scrape website.
-The page dynamically loads quotes with JavaScript.
+To demonstrate scraping client-side rendered data, I'll use the JS-generated content page generated version of the Quotes to Scrape website.

 const scrapeDynamicContent = async (profileId) => {